systemsengineertr/POC_Device_SysML_Model/README.md

 # POC_Device_SysML_Model
 SysML System Architecture and Risk Management Model of a Point-of-care testing device.

-Download and open in IBM Rational Rhapsody 8.4 and above.
+Download from GitHub and open in IBM Rational Rhapsody 8.4 and above.

 SysML Model Copyright © 2021 Y. Uludağ, E. Evin and N.G.
 Gürbüz.